-Note: Starting in July, you’ll find optional target fields in Search campaigns for new Maximize conversions or Maximize conversion value bid strategies.
+Note: Starting July, you’ll find target fields in Search campaigns for new Maximize conversions or Maximize conversion value bid strategies.
 Be aware that for Video Action campaigns, these are 2 different bidding strategies.
-With an optional target, Smart Bidding will optimize to these goals the same way it would for Target CPA (cost per action) and Target ROAS (return on ad spend).
+With a target, Smart Bidding will optimize to these goals the same way it would for Target CPA (cost per action) and Target ROAS (return on ad spend).
 Maximize conversions with a set target CPA will behave like a Target CPA strategy does today, and similarly, Maximize conversion value with a set target ROAS will behave like a Target ROAS strategy does today.

 - When you're using Maximize conversions without a Target CPA set, we'll aim to spend your budget to maximize conversions for your campaigns.

 - When you're using Maximize conversions with a Target CPA set, we'll help to get as many conversions as possible at the target cost-per-action (CPA).

 It uses advanced AI to optimize bids and offers auction-time bidding capabilities that tailor bids for every auction.
 This article explains how Maximize conversions work.

 Bid adjustments allow you to show your ads more or less frequently based on where, when, and how people search.
 Because Maximize conversions help optimize your bids based on real-time data, your existing bid adjustments aren't used.
 There is one exception: You can still set device bid adjustments to -100%.